damianhakert/damianhakert.github.io/source/_posts/2016-03-08-commits-do-not-equal-productivity.markdown

 comments: true
 author: Job van der Voort
 author_twitter: Jobvo
+image_title: '/images/unsplash/racing.png'
 ---

 If you’re interested in an indication of productivity of individual software engineers (programmers), don’t look at commits or other measures of activity.
 Look at _consistent progress_ instead.
+In this post we'll consider some ways people evaluate or represent productivity, and I ask for your thoughts on what you track and what you think matters.

 <!-- more -->